Body of Army Staff Sgt. Ryan Knauss returns to East Tennessee

 The Tennessee Department of Transportation’s SmartWay Cameras offered a look at bystanders as they stopped in the middle of their commutes to pay respects to the fallen soldier as he was driven by.

 Kari Fry, a Knoxville resident who checked her two children out of school for the event, spoke to WVLT News.

 “I think it’s important for them to see how great of a country we have and what it means to serve our country and give your life for our country.
 I want them to know what true patriotism is,” Fry said.

 Soldiers and Airmen of the Tennessee National Guard honored Army Staff Sgt.
-Ryan C. Knauss at the McGhee as part of his dignified arrival.
+Ryan C. Knauss at the McGhee Tyson Airport as part of his dignified arrival.

 “Our hearts go out to the family, friends, and fellow service members of Staff Sgt.
 Ryan Knauss,” said Col. Lee Hartley, 134th Air Refueling Wing commander.
 “Soldiers and Airmen of the Tennessee National Guard were present today to ensure honor, respect, and dignity were afforded to Sergeant Knauss and his family.”

-Those who could not attend this procession that would like to show support are invited to watch a second procession Saturday and attend a public memorial service at Gibbs High School.
+Those who could not attend this procession but would like to show support are invited to watch a second procession Saturday and attend a public memorial service at Gibbs High School.